Our UX Maturity Model arose from many questions and issues, such as:

 We always conduct user research in every phase of the project (sometimes even before starting, just to get the necessary domain knowledge).
 The research provides extra input that may help stakeholders or product owners to strategize.
 The findings help not only in design related questions, but also provide good intel for business decisions.

-We don’t always take part in the decision making process at this point, but rather at the next level.
+We don’t always take part in the decision making the process at this point, but rather at the next level.

 At this highest level, we have fully incorporated ourselves into the product team and its processes.